SIVAGAMI SUBBARAMAN - Special Assistant to the VP of Student Affairs & Director, LGBTQ resource center

 JULIAN HAAS- ASSISTANT DIRECTOR

-Julian is happy to call Georgetown home and looks forward to an exciting semester, facilitating programming, supporting initiatives, and working with students.
-He is passionate about social justice, cross-cultural experiences, intersectionality, and empowering others.
-In his spare time he enjoys camping, traveling, and volunteering with local charities.
+Julian is happy to call Georgetown home and looks forward to exciting semesters, facilitating programming, supporting leadership development initiatives, consulting with other departments on issues of Diversity and Inclusion, and working with students.
+He is passionate about social justice, cross-cultural experiences, intersectional dialogue and exploration, and empowering others.
+In his spare time he and his partner enjoy camping, traveling, and mentoring LGBTQ youth in the greater Washington DC area.

 Name: Jose Ramos